The Great British Bake Off series 8

-The eighth series of The Great British Bake Off began on 29 August 2017, with this being the first of The Great British Bake Off to be broadcast on Channel 4, after the production company Love Productions moved the show.
+The eighth series of The Great British Bake Off began on 29 August 2017, with this being the first of The Great British Bake Off to be broadcast on Channel 4, after the production company Love Productions moved the show from BBC One.
 It is the first series for new hosts Noel Fielding and Sandi Toksvig, and new judge Prue Leith.

 This series was won by Sophie Faldo, with Kate Lyon and Steven Carter-Bailey finishing as runners-up.